Shondor Birns: Opposition from Afro-American racketeers

-Death

 Conflict with Danny Greene

 The relationship between Irish mob boss Danny Greene and Alex Birns also began to sour.
 Greene envied Birns's control of the rackets and looked forward to the day when it would be his.
 He was also jealous of Birns's immense wealth and celebrity status with the Cleveland media and public.
 The death of boss John Scalish had put Birns and Greene on opposite sides of a Mafia succession dispute with Greene supporting mobbed up labor union leader John Nardi and Birns supporting caporegime James T. Licavoli.
 Greene was soon willing to take on Birns.

 Greene had requested from Birns a loan of $75,000.
 Greene wanted the money to set up a "cheat spot", a speakeasy and gambling house.
 Therefore, Birns arranged the loan for Greene through the Gambino family.
 Somehow the money wound up in the hands of Billy Cox, a numbers operator, who used it to purchase narcotics.
 The police raided his house, arrested him, seized the narcotics and what was left of the $75,000.
 The Gambino family, from whom Birns had borrowed the loan, wanted their money paid back.
-Birns pressed Greene but Greene flatly refused to pay; instead asserting that it wasn't his fault that it got lost.
+Birns pressed Greene but Greene flatly refused to pay; instead asserting that it was not his fault that it got lost.
+Birns, known for his ruthless enforcement of debts, demanded repayment and threatened Greene.
+The situation escalated when Birns placed a bounty on Greene's head, offering money to anyone who would kill him.

 In retaliation, Birns gave $25,000 to an associate to hire a hit man for Greene to be murdered, especially in the event of any harm befalling him.
 This contract was soon taken by several minor underworld characters who were burglars by trade, which would result in numerous failed assassination attempts on Greene.

 Not long after, Greene found an unexploded bomb in his car when he pulled into a Collinwood service station for gas.
 The explosive was wired improperly and failed to detonate.
 Greene disassembled the bomb himself, removed the dynamite, and brought the rest of the package to the Cleveland Police Department Lieutenant Edward Kovacic.
 Lt.
 Kovacic offered Greene police protection, but he refused.
 He also refused to hand over the bomb, telling him, "I'm going to send this back to the old bastard that sent it to me."